jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Render Sky`

-With this checkbox checked the sky will be renderd i your scene, otherwise the background will be rendered transparrent black.
+With this check box checked the sky will be rendered i your scene, otherwise the background will be rendered transparent black.

 `Scene Index Of Refraction`

 For refractive objects appleseed requires a bsdf to have an `in` index of refraction and an `out` index of refraction.
-Because of this when material autotanslation happens the `in` index of refraction on the front surface will always be the `Scene Index Of Refraction` and the `out` index of refraction on the back surface will also be the `Scene Index Of Refraction`.
+Because of this when material auto translation happens the `in` index of refraction on the front surface will always be the `Scene Index Of Refraction` and the `out` index of refraction on the back surface will also be the `Scene Index Of Refraction`.

 Camera Settings